OpenMICG/FAVP/README.md

     sh train_slake.yaml
     # VQA-RAD
     sh train_rad.yaml

+If you don't want to go through the above training process, you can download checkpoint

 ### Acknowledgement
 The implementation of FAVP relies on [Minigpt-V](https://github.com/Vision-CAIR/MiniGPT-4) and [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D).
 We thank the original authors for their work and open source code.